thfmn/blueberry-llm/docs/usage.md

 The wizard detects hardware (GPU/CPU), suggests a configuration, estimates parameter counts, and walks through evaluation/logging choices before dispatching to `run`.
 Choose to export the config as JSON or launch training/eval directly (with optional Weights & Biases logging).

+While customising training hyperparameters you can switch between `adamw` (default) and `muon`; the wizard updates both Muon and AdamW learning rates and records the selection for downstream logging.

 ### Scaling sweeps with the CLI

 ```bash